 No, Scouts only go to single family residences.

-It is the Scout's responsibility to find someone to help if he is unable to drop off the bags and/or pick them up.
-It is permissible for two (or more) scouts to work together to cover all the houses in their territories.
-Sometimes one scout has dropped off the bags and his/her partner has picked them up.
+It is the Scout's responsibility to find someone to help if he/she is unable to drop-off the door hangers and/or pick-up the donations.
+It is permissible for two (or more) Scouts to work together to cover all the houses on their routes.
+Sometimes one Scout has dropped-off the door hangers and another Scout has picked-up the donations.
 Sometimes Scouts do multiple routes as a group.
-As long as all houses are covered, Scouting for Food Coordinators can choose whatever method of dropping off and picking up bags works best for their groups.
+As long as all houses are covered, Scouting for Food Coordinators can choose whatever method of dropping-off and picking-up that works best for their groups!